What is a website click map (heatmap) and why do we need it?

 Localization: English interface (It offers 40 languages, but they are only available for built-in tools, such as the feedback widget).

-Inspectlet is primarily a service for screen recording you can use to check user behavior on a site.
+Inspectlet click heatmap for a website is primarily a service for screen recording you can use to check user behavior on a site.
 Click and scroll maps are secondary here.
 However, we included it in our overview, since Inspectlet is one of the few services that collect clicks on dynamic pages.

 It’s convenient thanks to the filters that can sort user behavior by device type.